Taking a screenshot on a Chromebook is easy.

 Now, I can do everything in one app.
 It saves tons of time and I can’t thank the developers enough.

-My only gripe with it is that it doesn’t allow you to upload to some popular image hosting sites like imgur and Tinypic.
 If they could offer their one-click upload to those sites, this would be the best screenshot app ever.

 But you can’t be too greedy, right?